-.
-Recipe for rphysiological salt solution () used in the isolated microvessel protocols under conditions of zero active tone.
+Table 3.
+Recipe for Van Breemen’s relaxant physiological salt solution (PSS) used in the isolated microvessel protocols under conditions of zero active tone.

 Comments on Recipe: Make 1L of Salt Stock and 1L of Buffer Stock.
 These can be refrigerated when not being used, but shake them well and often before preparing PSS.
 The additional ingredients are added at the time of preparation of final relaxant PSS.